tomato42/tls13-spec/draft-ietf-tls-tls13.md

 what they require.
-The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES-GCM {{GCM}} with a 255-bit ECDHE key exchange with a host whose certificate chain you have verified, you can expect that to be reasonably secure.
+The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES-GCM {{GCM}} with a 255-bit ECDHE key exchange with a host whose certificate chain you have verified, you can expect that to be reasonably "secure" against algorithmic attacks, at least in the year 2015.

 The basic TLS Handshake is shown in Figure 1, shown below: